ccallawa/alyvix_server_doc/test_case_scheduling.rst

 * **Username:**  The name of the session, as defined on the :ref:`session management page <session_management_session_description>`
-* **Flow:**  The sequence of Alyvix test case aliases that the scheduler should run on a given session.
+* **Flow:**  The sequence of Alyvix test case aliases that the scheduler runs on a given session.
 You can change which test case aliases are included in a given flow by clicking on the "Open Flow" action.
 * **Flow state:**  How that flow is currently executing (running or not running)